huachaohuang/awesome-dbdev/README.md

 - [A Critique of ANSI SQL Isolation Levels](papers/transaction/snapshot-isolation.pdf) (SIGMOD, 1995)

   This paper analyzes the ambiguities of ANSI isolation levels and provides clearer phenomena definitions.
-It also introduces a new MVCC isolation level called *snapshot isolation*.
+It also presents a new MVCC isolation level called *snapshot isolation*.
 A transaction in snapshot isolation reads data from a snapshot of the committed data as of the time the transaction started, and checks for write-write conflicts.